Top 10 Worst Places to Live in Alberta

 It parades some of the nicest places to live in Canada but even the haven has dangerous spots.

-There are some not-so-good places in Alberta you may need to know before deciding where to live in this beautiful province.
+There are some not-so-good places in Alberta you may need to know before deciding where to live in the province.

-When deciding where to live in Canada, several factors are usually considered depending on what works best for you—from the cost of living, job prospects, quality of life, and level of safety.
+When deciding where to live in Canada, several factors are usually considered depending on what works best for you: the cost of living, job prospects, quality of life, and level of safety are all essential.

 All these you can get in Alberta except for a few places.

-These places have continuously topped the crime index with Lethbridge occupying the 55th spot out of over 400 cities in the world.
+Lethbridge, Red Deer, Grande Prairie, Sylvan Lake, Drayton Valley, Alberta, and Rocky Mountain House have all continuously topped the crime index in Alberta with Lethbridge occupying the 55th spot out of over 400 cities in the world.